-The virtual world gives us many possibilities for communication.
-Use the standard mails, VoiP solutions, video conferencing tools, intranets, private social media platforms, project management tools, you name it!
-Do not underestimate the power of a written by hand note to surprise your team.
+The virtual world provides us with many possibilities for communication.
+Use the standard emails, VoiP solutions, video conferencing tools, intranets, private social media platforms, project management tools, you name it!
+Do not underestimate the power of a message written by you personally to surprise your team.

-If you are not sure about a new channel, try it with a small group and if it works, implement it for the rest of the team.
+If you are unsure about a new communication channel, try it out with a small group, and if it works, implement it for the rest of the team.

 “Super Communication” is contagious

-When managers achieve “super communication,” team members tend to reproduce what they like about their leader and spread the new way of working.
-Soon enough the entire organization will work better.
+When managers achieve “super communication,” team members will tend to reproduce what they like about their leader, and spread the new way of working with their teammates.
+Soon enough, the entire organization will work better.

-Try to find the balance between sending messages when they are needed and they will help and sending too many messages.
-Remember that your team’s job is not to read your messages, they have objectives and goals to reach, so do not distract them with too much communication.
+Try to find the balance between sending messages when they are needed and can help, and sending too many messages.
+Remember that your team’s job is not to read your messages - they have objectives and goals to reach, so do not distract them with too much communication.